Svakinn/typeahead.js/README.md

 * `minLength` – The minimum number characters entered in the input box before the typeahead fires up.
 Defaults to `1`.
 **>>New<<**: Setting this value to 0 fires up typeahead on empty input box with all suggestions up to the `limit` value.

-* `autoselect` **>>New<<** – (true/false) Changes the behavior of the typeahead to move to next field when tab or enter key is pressed, selecting the hinted value.
+* `autoSelect` **>>New<<** – (true/false) Changes the behavior of the typeahead to move to next field when tab or enter key is pressed, selecting the hinted value.
 Clicks on dropdown will also move the cursor to the next field.
+Default value is false.

+* `floatDropdown` **>>New<<** – (true/false) Changes the behavior of the suggestion dropdown to recalculate its position on each suggestion render.
+When there is not enough room in the visible space in the browser below the input control to contain the entire dropdown, it will be positioned above the input control instead (if there is enough space there).
 Default value is false.

 * `template` – The template used to render suggestions.
 Can be a string or a precompiled template.
 If not provided, suggestions will render as their value contained in a `<p>` element (i.e. `<p>value</p>`).